henspace/ClickAndCrawl/src/assets/almanacs/alamanacNotes.md

 - DC: how hard it is to steal.

-## OBJECTIVE
+## PORTAL

-A goal that the hero needs to reach.
+A portal through which gold can be sent back to land.

 ## HERO: actor